 Bring your skills or come to develop them.
 We need people who like to work hard, contribute to a positive community life, and who can provide 4-12 weeks of 30-36 hours per week of:

 Dining room service

 The heart of the World Fellowship work force.
-The majority of jobs fall into three categories: Dish/Pots, Dining Room and Housekeeping.
-While there may be some rotation of jobs in the course of the summer, we ask General Staff applicants to rank their preference between these three to help us in making assignments.
-In addition, there are a small number of positions working in the kitchen, office, maintenance, and garden crews.
+The majority of jobs fall into three categories: Dish/Pots, Dining Service, and Housekeeping.
+While there may be some rotation of jobs in the course of the summer, we ask General Staff applicants to rank their preference between these three to help make assignments.
+In addition, there are a small number of positions in the kitchen, office, and maintenance crews.